 There are two types, the smaller solid ones, which are of a size to fit easily in the hand, and larger hollow ones.
 This figure is hollow.
 They can be 16cm- 29cm.
 The solid figures are smaller: 15.6-11cm) Karageorghis, in the second of his 7 volumes “The Coroplastic Art of Ancient Cyprus", illustrates 37 of the hollow type, 19 without a baby and 19 holding a baby with the left arm (plus 23 smaller and solid, 13 with a baby).
 My figure shows signs of having once included a baby.
 The left arm is curved forward as though to hold one.
 There are traces of applied material with 3 incisions to indicate fingers on the neck, and more material with 4 vertical incised lines to indicate toes (or the lower edge of a garment) below the left arm and superimposed over the many incisions indicating the pubic triangle in the front.
 Many of the babies, rather than seeming to recline, are depicted upright with arms spread which would fit with the position of the small projections on the neck.
 In some the arms seem almost like wings.
 There are a few other examples of an Earring figure with broken or missing baby.

 Photos from 1988 show my figure without lower legs below the applied discs of the knees, so unless the broken off piece was detached and reapplied later, this part must be a reconstruction.
 Unfortunately the restoration was so skilful that the join cannot be detected.
-The restoration seems idiomatic, though perhaps the lower leg might have been a little longer and more tapered.
+The restoration seems fairly idiomatic, though perhaps the lower leg would have been a little longer and more tapered, with smaller feet.
+This is more like legs and feet of the Flat-head figures.
 However the more than 200 extant versions of this type are quite various, though often broken at the feet.
 As is normal, clearly the body and limbs have been shaved to achieve the final shape, before the incised and applied details were added.

 Size: 20.5cm high